 Editorial photographers are a different breed because we’re accustomed to shooting for publications with high quality demands and firm deadlines — there’s no such thing as waiting for a photo when it’s time to roll the presses.
 We have to do it in some of the most harsh and varied conditions imaginable, too.

-I’ve been photographing stories of regional and national interest for some of the world’s largest (and smallest) publications for parts of three decades, so I have the skill and experience needed to pull off most any assignment.
+I’ve been photographing stories of regional and national interest for some of the world’s largest (and smallest) publications for parts of four decades now, so I have the skill and experience needed to pull off most any assignment.

 My editorial photography specialties